female model poses guide featured image

 More than posing, emotions are key to a model’s expression during a photoshoot.
 If you’re depicting happiness in a shoot, wear a natural smile.
 A smile that involves your mouth and not your eyes looks fake.
 The eyes are key to your expression, so smile with your eyes.

 In some shots, you will have to depict sensuality or seduction.
 There are different ways to achieve a sensual look.
-An intense look in your eyes and a head tilt can achieve this.
+An intense look in your eyes and a head tilt can accomplish this.
 You can softly touch your lips with your fingers and part them.
 You can also touch your neck or cheek delicately.

 Female Model Posing Tip 6 – Tips On Facing The Camera